akshita1703/akshita1703/README.md

 - 👋 Hi, I’m @akshita1703
 - 👀 I’m interested in Web development and Web Designing
-- 🌱 I’m currently learning Internship opportunity
+- 🌱 I’m currently looking for an Internship opportunity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...